andrew/ultimate-awesome/README.md

 - [awesome-markdown](https://github.com/mundimark/awesome-markdown) - A collection of awesome markdown goodies (libraries, services, editors, tools, cheatsheets, etc.).
 - [awesome-ocr](https://github.com/wanghaisheng/awesome-ocr) -  A curated list of promising OCR resources.
 - [awesome-AIOps](https://github.com/linjinjin123/awesome-AIOps) - AIOps学习资料汇总，欢迎一起补全这个仓库，欢迎star.
-- [awesome-opensource-unity](https://github.com/StefanoCecere/awesome-opensource-unity) - A list of curated opensource Unity packages for future proof Game Developers.
 - [awesome-self-supervised-gnn](https://github.com/ChandlerBang/awesome-self-supervised-gnn) - Papers about pretraining and self-supervised learning on Graph Neural Networks (GNN).
 - [awesome-frontend](https://github.com/JingwenTian/awesome-frontend) - A curated list of amazingly awesome frontend libraries, resources and shiny things.
 - [awesome-promises](https://github.com/wbinnssmith/awesome-promises) - A curated list of useful resources for JavaScript Promises.
 - [awesome-animation](https://github.com/Animatious/awesome-animation) - :octocat: A great list of open sourced UI Motion Library produced by Animatious Group.
+- [Awesome-LLM-Safety](https://github.com/ydyjya/Awesome-LLM-Safety) - A curated list of safety-related papers, articles, and resources focused on Large Language Models (LLMs).
+This repository aims to provide researchers, practitioners, and enthusiasts with insights into the safety implications, challenges, and advancements surrounding these powerful models. .
 - [awesome-NeRF-and-3DGS-SLAM](https://github.com/3D-Vision-World/awesome-NeRF-and-3DGS-SLAM) - A comprehensive list of Implicit Representations, NeRF and 3D Gaussian Splatting papers relating to SLAM/Robotics domain, including papers, videos, codes, and related websites.
 - [Awesome-Scene-Text-Recognition](https://github.com/chongyangtao/Awesome-Scene-Text-Recognition) - A curated list of resources dedicated to scene text localization and recognition.
 - [On-Chain-Investigations-Tools-List](https://github.com/OffcierCia/On-Chain-Investigations-Tools-List) - Here we discuss how one can investigate crypto hacks and security incidents, and collect all the possible tools and manuals!
 PRs are welcome!
 If any tool is missing - please open PR!.